To describe an architecture in Timeloop, one must specify the hardware

 One simple-to-describe input is a storage hierarchy.
 To create a three-level storage hierarchy with a backing storage,

-a local cache, and a compute unit, we can create a top-level !Hierarchical
+a local cache, and a compute unit, we can create a top-level !Hierarchical branch and place !Component leaves

 beneath.